Flgado/blog/content/posts/serverlessApiWithAuth.md

 - How to configure the SAM template to allow Lambda functions to publish to IoT MQTT topics.
 - How to allow Lambda functions to retrieve images from S3 buckets.

-The full repository will be available, and the rest of the setup should be straightforward!
+The full repository is available, and the rest of the setup should be straightforward!
 ### Use cognito for authorization of the Api Calls

 ``` yaml